-Gambling and the Dealers – My opinion here is simple, if I’m winning and the dealer is making my experience enjoyable, I tip.
-If they are bothered with the thought of conversation, I don’t tip.
+A good rule of thumb is, if you're winning and the dealer is making the experience enjoyable, you tip.
+If they are bothered by the thought of conversation, don’t tip.
 Some dealers will keep an eye on you and help you get as close to winning as possible.
-You can tip during the action or you can tip as you leave the table, that is entirely up to you.
-Ask the dealer about their preference for tipping.
+You can tip during the action or you can tip as you leave the table, that's entirely up to you.
+Ask the dealer about their preference for tipping as you can offer chips or money.
 Some are gamblers and some are not.

-They deal the cards and they have to put up with abuse from the players.
+If you win a pot, send a chip over to the dealer.
+They deal the cards and they have to put up with annoying behaviors from some of the players.
 A good dealer can split pots and keep the game going while a bad dealer can let things get out of control.
-Most Las Vegas dealers are very knowledgeable so drop a few chips in their pocket.
+Most Las Vegas dealers are very knowledgeable, so drop a few chips in their pocket.

 While you are gambling, waitresses will come around with drinks.
 Tip them regardless of luck.
 Drinks are free and these women typically will keep coming back as long as you are kind to them.
 A dollar or two per drink is fine.